-The philosophy degree programs at Webster University specialize understanding the world and preparing to change it for the better.
-Students develop a strong background in philosophical concepts and theories as well as high-level skills of critical analysis, effective oral and written communication, collaborative problem solving, ethical reasoning, and attention to what helps or hinders making people's lives more meaningful and equitable.
-Graduates go on to work in a wide variety of fields, including business, finance, education, health care, non-profit advocacy, technology, social work, counseling, law, and many more.
+The philosophy degree programs at Webster University specialize in understanding the world and preparing to change it for the better.
+Students develop a strong background in philosophical concepts and theories, as well as high-level skills of critical analysis, effective oral and written communication, collaborative problem solving, ethical reasoning, and attention to what helps or hinders making people's lives more meaningful and equitable.
+Graduates go on to work in a wide variety of fields, including business, finance, media, education, healthcare, nonprofit advocacy, technology, social work, counseling, law, and many more.

 “I have a deep passion for the environment and want to ensure that we are acting in the best interest of our planet and the greater universe while still innovating.”

 Students major in philosophy and choose an area of concentration called an emphasis in addition to their core courses in philosophy.
 Students with an emphasis in Art and Creativity take courses such as Philosophy and Literature, Philosophy and Film, and practical courses in making art.
 Students with an emphasis in Ethics and Social Justice take courses such as Theories of Human Rights, Feminist and Gender Theory, Philosophy and Technology, and Philosophy of Race.
 In an individualized emphasis, students work with their faculty advisors to craft courses that suit their particular interests.
 Recent examples of individual emphases include linguistics and philosophy of language, ecofeminism, and philosophy of race.